 Don’t make this mistake when looking for the right college fit

 The good news is that in the early stages of your college search, you don’t have to know everything.

 The bad news is that it’s all too easy to start to cross certain colleges off your list without giving them a fair shake.
 Even if you start with a clear picture of what you want–a small school, for example–at least give a large school a chance, just in case you change your mind.

 Think of it like being asked if you like Costa Rican food.
 You’ve never tried it, so how could you possibly know if you like it?
 The only way to know if it’s palatable to you is to sample it.
-Like new foods, you can try out different elements of college life by visiting campuses, sitting in on classes, participating in an overnight or talking to students.
+Like new foods, you can try out different elements of college life by visiting campuses, sitting in on classes, participating in an overnight trip, or talking to students.
 This is much too important to throw caution to the wind and hope you’ve guessed correctly.